-Some academic departments will allow students to complete a GE requirement abroad.
-However, courses can be difficult to find because survey introductory courses are often taken at the foreign high-school level or are specific to CMC.
+Do not count on completing GE requirements abroad.
+While some academic departments will allow students to complete a GE requirement abroad, courses can be difficult to find because survey introductory courses are often taken at the foreign high-school level or are specific to CMC.
 It is highly preferable to plan to complete your GE requirements at CMC.
 Please remember that students may not complete more than four general education requirements off-campus, to include any combination of summer school, advanced placement, and study abroad.
-The Off-Campus Study Committee expects students to complete most GE requirements before studying abroad.

-No. Students' grades from abroad will not be computed in the CMC GPA but they will be reflected on students' transcripts, including C-, D, D- and F.
+No. Students' grades from abroad will not be factored into the CMC GPA but they will be reflected on students' transcripts, including C-, D, D- and F.

 Absolutely.
-Program specific academic requirements are listed within each program description and region or country specific requirements are listed at the end of the region or country section on the Off-Campus Study Office web site.
+Program specific academic requirements are listed within each program description and region or country specific requirements are listed at the end of the region or country section on the CGE portal.

 Students may receive one-half CMC credit for an internship completed while attending an approved program abroad.
-To be eligible for credit, the internship must require an internship course that must be completed for a letter grade.
+To be eligible for credit, the internship must require an academic course that requires completion for a letter grade.
 Internships that fail to meet these criteria are not eligible for credit.
 Receiving compensation for the internship does not preclude the granting of credits.

 CMC has specific rules that must be followed and are outlined in the Academic Policies for Study Abroad.
 If you do not follow them, you will not receive full credit for your semester abroad.
-If there is any question about the requirements for your program, please ask our office.
+If there are any question about the requirements for your program, please contact the Center for Global Education.